CONSERVATION & MOLECULAR ECOLOGY

 Ezequiel Vanderhoeven, D.V.M., Ph.D., Argentina National Scientific and Technological Research Council International Postdoctoral Fellow

-My field of interest is disease ecology at the interface of wildlife and domestic species.
-I work on identifying diseases (viral, bacterial, and parasitic) circulating in diverse mammals to understand the social and ecological conditions that could lead to spillover infections that harm humans and livestock.
+Ezequiel's interest is in disease ecology at the interface of wildlife and domestic species.
+He works to identify diseases (viral, bacterial, parasitic) in mammals to understand the social and ecological conditions that could lead to spillover infections that harm humans and livestock.

 Picture